Skip to main content

 Accounting System Integrations

-Accounting system integrations usually focus on transaction sync for compliance tracking.
+Accounting system integrations usually start with L1: transaction sync for compliance tracking.
 Sync invoices and completed sales from your accounting system without real-time tax calculations.
+The tax engine (L2) can be enabled later if needed.

 Next Steps